splendidissimemendax/bumblebee/README.md

 # Bumblebee

 A JS-based framework for building a site, based on the [Zonelots framework](https://codeberg.org/01bbl/Zonelots) (itself based off [Zonelets](https://zonelets.net/), with added tagging functionality).
-This is primarily a personal project (it's what I use on my Neocities site) and is thus fairly idiosyncratic, but I wanted to make it available in case anyone else might find it useful.
+This is primarily a personal project (it's what I use on my own site) and is thus fairly idiosyncratic, but I wanted to make it available in case anyone else might find it useful.

 ## differences